How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 While this may seem like a casual term that people use to describe someone with narcissistic traits, the reality is that narcissism is actually a diagnosable condition, listed as narcissistic personality disorder in the DSM-5, which is the tool that mental health professionals use when making diagnoses.

-Sometimes, someone with narcissistic husband traits may not truly have the disorder and will only show some narcissistic tendencies.
-On the other hand, some individuals who deal with a husband who puts you down and shows other upsetting behaviors are actually living with someone who has narcissistic personality disorder.
+On the other hand, some individuals who deal with a husband who puts them down and shows other upsetting behaviors are actually living with someone who has narcissistic personality disorder.

 Some symptoms of this disorder are as follows: